 The fund is split into three broad categories:

 - Category 1: Urban homes and communities – we anticipate this will involve new gas heating systems which provide space heating and domestic hot water.
-It could also include heat network solutions.
+It could also include heat network (Shared Ground Loop Arrays) solutions.

 - Category 2: Rural homes and communities – some of the most severely fuel poor households are those without a mains gas connection in rural locations.
 This category will therefore primarily focus on ‘non-gas’ solutions which may include air source heat pumps, oil and LPG.